bgoonz/gists-revamp/by-extension/md/alt-web-dev-setup.md

     # makes git terminal output pretty
     git config --global color.ui true

+    # this will mark you as the 'author' of each committed change
     git config --global user.name "your name here"

     # use the email associated with your GitHub account